alt-research/blitz/README.md

 ### Deploy orbit finality gadget contract

-we can use call:
+For this, use call:

 ```bash
 yarn test-deploy
 ```

-we can got contract address in return.
+This will return the contract address.

 ### Register Consumer Finality Provider